MikeBishop/http-layering/draft-bishop-httpbis-decomposing-http.md

 (with input from the client).
 Any situation in which a request remains unknown to the server until another request completes is suboptimal.

+The presence of parallelism necessarily implies some choice by the transport and the peers about the allocation of resources amongst the various simultaneous requests.
+This is true both on the HTTP peers and intermediaries (allocation of CPU, memory resources) and on the network itself (allocation of bandwidth between flows).
+It is beneficial, though not required, to support some relative priority between multiple ongoing activities.

 ### Security